css/csso/README.md

 ### Usage data

-`CSSO` can use data about how `CSS` is using for better compression.
-File with this data (`JSON` format) can be set using `usage` option.
-Usage data may contain follow sections:
+`CSSO` can use data about how `CSS` is used in a markup for better compression.
+File with this data (`JSON`) can be set using `usage` option.
+Usage data may contain following sections:

 - `tags` – white list of tags
 - `ids` – white list of ids
 - `classes` – white list of classes
-- `scopes` – groups of classes which never used with classes from other groups on single element
+- `scopes` – groups of classes which never used with classes from other groups on the same element

 All sections are optional.
-Value of `tags`, `ids` and `classes` should be array of strings, value of `scopes` should be an array of arrays of strings.
+Value of `tags`, `ids` and `classes` should be an array of a string, value of `scopes` should be an array of arrays of strings.
 Other values are ignoring.

 #### Selector filtering

-`tags`, `ids` and `classes` are using on clean stage to filter selectors that contains something that not in list.
+`tags`, `ids` and `classes` are using on clean stage to filter selectors that contain something not in list.
 Selectors are filtering only by those kind of simple selector which white list is specified.
-For example, if only `tags` list is specified then type selectors are checking, and if selector hasn't any type selector (or even any type selector) it isn't filter.
+For example, if only `tags` list is specified then type selectors are checking, and if all type selectors in selector present in list or selector has no any type selector it isn't filter.

-> `ids` and `classes` names are case sensitive, `tags` – is not.
+> `ids` and `classes` are case sensitive, `tags` – is not.

 Input CSS: